Is your trademark “merely descriptive” of your goods and services?

 One of the more difficult office action rejections to respond to when filing for a trademark registration at the United States Patent and Trademark Office is that of a trademark that is merely descriptive of the goods/services that the trademark represents.
+Descriptive trademarks made not be registered to the Principal Register at the USPTO.

 Section 2(e)(1) of the Trademark Act prohibits registration on the Principal Register of “a mark which, (1) when used on or in connection with the services of the applicant is merely descriptive . . . of them.”
 15 U.S.C. § 1052(e)(1).
 For a term to be merely descriptive within the meaning of § 2(e)(1), it is not necessary that the term describe each feature of the services, only that it “immediately conveys knowledge of a quality, feature, function, or characteristic of the goods or services with which it is used.”
 In re Chamber of Commerce of the U.S., 675 F.3d 1297, 102 USPQ2d 1217, 1219 (Fed.
 Cir.
 2012) (quoting In re Bayer Aktiengesellschaft, 488 F.3d 960, 82 USPQ2d 1828, 1831 (Fed.
 Cir.
 2007)); see also In re TriVita, Inc., 783 F.3d 872, 114 USPQ2d 1574, 1575 (Fed.
 Cir.
 2015) (quoting In re Oppedahl & Larson LLP, 373 F.3d 1171, 71 USPQ2d 1370, 1371 (Fed.
 Cir.
 2004)); In re Gyulay, 820 F.2d 1216, 3 USPQ2d 1009, 1009 (Fed.
 Cir.
 1987).
+The merely descriptive refusal to register at the USPTO is a common reason in an Office Action from the USPTO.

 Determining the descriptiveness of a mark under § 2(e)(1) of the Trademark Act is done in relation to an applicant’s goods or services, the context in which the mark is being used, and the possible significance the mark would have to the average purchaser because of the manner of its use or intended use.
 See In re Chamber of Commerce, 102 USPQ2d at 1219 (citing In re Bayer, 82 USPQ2d at 1831).
 In other words, the question is not whether someone presented only with the mark could guess the services listed in the identification.
 Rather, the question is whether someone who knows what the services are will understand the mark to convey information about them.
 DuoProSS Meditech Corp. v.
 Inviro Med.
 Devices, Ltd., 695 F.3d 1247, 103 USPQ2d 1753, 1757 (Fed.
 Cir.
 2012) (quoting In re Tower Tech, Inc., 64 USPQ2d 1314, 1316-17 (TTAB 2002)).